go-gorp/gorp/README.md

 ```

 Valid `GORP_TEST_DIALECT` values are: "mysql"(for mymysql),
-"gomysql"(for go-sql-driver), "postgres", "sqlite" See the
+"gomysql"(for go-sql-driver), or "sqlite" See the
 `test_all.sh` script for examples of all 3 databases.
 This is the
 script I run locally to test the library.